madangee-git/leaderboard/README.md

 - **Monitoring & Metrics** using Prometheus.

 ---

 ## 🛠️ Key Assumptions & TODO

-- Assuming the requirement warrants both in-memory map + Redis just for popular games alone.
-Unsure why we need to use this combo - instead we could use a full Redis based approach (with LRU eviction + DB for persistence).
+- Assuming the requirement warrants both Redis + in-memory map just for popular games alone.
 - Popularity for a game is based on the number of active users in the game.
 - Postgres persistence can be used to re-populate the local cache if a local cache is lost due to app crash etc.
 - New routes can be added to CRUD a game so that every game can produce an unique ID which can then be used as gameID on the API's.